pkmn/ps/dex/README.md

 The most important breaking change is that **`getLearnsets` has been made `async`** and its API has been changed to be more generally useful.
 In [an ideal api](#limitations) we wouldn't fetch data we don't need during startup, but to maximize compatibility with Pokémon Showdown only the `getLearnsets` method call from `Dex` has been made async.
-Compressed, all of the data files amount to ~381KB, but **`data/learnsets.json` takes up ~148KB just on its own**.
+Compressed, all of the data files without learnsets to ~287KB, while **`data/learnsets.json` takes up ~384KB just on its own**.
 Only loading this data on demand helps make the loading experience more reasonable given the constraints of this package.

 ```ts